consulo/consulo-dev.github.io/docs/reference_guide/frameworks_and_external_apis/external_system_integration.md

 ### Auto-Import for `ExternalSystemManager` implementation

-Describe project's settings files to track by having external system `ExternalSystemManager` implement [`ExternalSystemAutoImportAware`](upsource:///platform/external-system-api/src/com/intellij/openapi/externalSystem/ExternalSystemAutoImportAware.java).
+Describe project's settings files to track by having external system `ExternalSystemManager` implement `ExternalSystemAutoImportAware`.

-> **NOTE** `ExternalSystemAutoImportAware.getAffectedExternalProjectPath()` is called quite often, that’s why it’s expected to return control as soon as possible.
+> **NOTE** `ExternalSystemAutoImportAware.getAffectedExternalProjectPath()` is called quite often, that's why it's expected to return control as soon as possible.
 > Helper `CachingExternalSystemAutoImportAware` class might be used for caching, i.e. `ExternalSystemManager` which implements `ExternalSystemAutoImportAware` can have a field like `new CachingExternalSystemAutoImportAware(new MyExternalSystemAutoImportAware())` and delegate `ExternalSystemAutoImportAware.getAffectedExternalProjectPath()` calls to it.

 ### Auto-Import for Standalone External Systems

-Some external systems don’t have `ExternalSystemManager` (e.g., Maven), but they also can use auto-import core to track changes in settings files.
+Some external systems don't have `ExternalSystemManager` (e.g., Maven), but they also can use auto-import core to track changes in settings files.
 For this, implement `ExternalSystemProjectAware` interface that describes settings files for tracking and an action to reload project model.
 Then register the instance with `ExternalSystemProjectTracker` to start tracking.